dan-fritchman/Thesis/content.md

     return Fcasc
 ```

 It is possible, and in fact likely, that given sufficient effort machine learning agents will "learn" this domain knowledge for themselves.
-There are many such hard-won insights - the entire concept of differential signaling and matched devies; how these devices are identified by connection; the fact that each input pair should probably be of identical size.
+There are many such hard-won insights - the entire concept of differential signaling and matched devices; how these devices are identified by connection; the fact that each input pair should probably be of identical size.
 How much learning effort this will take, remains to be seen.

 # Future Work
 \label{chap:future}